cg2021c/threejs-presentation-anak-ambis/6.1.ConvexGeometry/README.md

 - pass the points to ConvexGeometry
 - add mesh and render

 In this example, we generate a random set of points, and based on these points, we create THREE.ConvexGeometry.
-In the example, you can click on redraw, which will generate 20 new points and draw the convex hull.
-If you try this for yourself, enable the material's transparency and set the opacity to a level below 1 to see the points that are used to create this geometry.
+In the example, we can click on redraw, which will generate 20 new points and draw the convex hull.
+If we try this for ourself, enable the material's transparency and set the opacity to a level below 1 to see the points that are used to create this geometry.
 These points are created as small THREE.SphereGeometry objects.
-THREE.ConvexGeometry isn't included in the standard Three.js distribution, so you have to include an additional JavaScript file to use this geometry.
-At the top of your HTML page, add the following:
+THREE.ConvexGeometry isn't included in the standard Three.js distribution, so we have to include an additional JavaScript file to use this geometry.
+At the top of our HTML page, add the following:

 ```html
 <script src="../../libs/three/geometries/ConvexGeometry.js></script>